Terms and Conditions

 - All AGES conformity assessment bodies are accredited in accordance with ÖVE/ÖNORM EN ISO/IEC 17025 (testing laboratory) and/or ÖVE/ÖNORM EN ISO/IEC 17020 (inspection body) and/or ÖVE/ÖNORM EN ISO/IEC 17065 (certification body).
 Accordingly, most testing, inspection, and certification activities fall within the terms of said accreditation.
 The testing, inspection, and certification activities are carried out on the basis of suitable operating procedures, using normative procedures whenever possible, and by competent, autonomous, and independent associates.

-A contract with AGES shall be concluded through a written order confirmation or other (conclusive or explicit) proposal acceptance by AGES.
-However, the mere acceptance of a sample by AGES without any further explanation does not constitute the conclusion of a contract.
-Any order confirmation deviating in content from the proposal in whatever way shall be regarded as a new proposal, which the AGES contractual partner has to accept by separate written approval within a reasonable period.
+A contract with AGES shall be concluded through a proposal by AGES and the acceptance thereof, through a written confirmation by AGES of an order placed by the contractual partner, or through other (conclusive or explicit) declaration of order acceptance by AGES.
+However, the mere receipt, by AGES, of a sample unaccompanied by any further explanation does not constitute the conclusion of a contract.

-The nature and scope of the services to be delivered by AGES derive from the order confirmation or, if no order confirmation is available, from the agreement made with the AGES contractual partner or a catalogue of services provided by AGES.
-Should the order confirmation differ from the proposal of the AGES contractual partner in nature and scope or should the proposal of the AGES contractual partner be unclear, Article 1 of these Terms and Conditions shall apply.
+The nature and scope of the services to be delivered by AGES derive from the proposal submitted by AGES, confirmation of the order by AGES, any other written agreement made with the AGES contractual partner, or—if no such agreement is available—a service catalogue or price list provided by AGES.
+If a proposal submitted by AGES and the acceptance thereof by contractual partner or if an order placed by the contractual partner and confirmation thereof by AGES differ in nature and scope or are unclear, Article 1 of these Terms and Conditions shall apply.

 The AGES contractual partner shall owe AGES the payment agreed in the order confirmation or as otherwise agreed, plus the statutory value-added tax.
 If the payment owed can be derived neither from the order confirmation nor from applicable price lists or other agreements, an appropriate payment is deemed agreed.